Silver-Swan/Classfication_METIS/MVP_Classification.md

 - This is a graph that I was able to get.
 The number of time patients were admitted to race.
 - I still have a lot of cleaning to do for the diagnosis done by doctors.
+- Number 2 on the x axis represents the race caucasian.
 <br>